rednafi/fastapi-nano/README.md

 │   │   ├── config.py         # sample config file
 │   │   └── __init__.py       # empty init file to make the config folder a package
-│   ├── __init__.py           # empty init file to make the app folder a package │   ├── main.py               # main file where fastAPI() class is called
+│   ├── __init__.py           # empty init file to make the app folder a package │   ├── main.py               # main file where the fastAPI() class is called
 │   ├── routes                # this is where all the routes live │   │   └── views.py          # file containing the endpoints of api_a and api_b
 │   └── tests                 # test package